 The White Widow strain is one of the most popular in the world for both recreational and medicinal users.
-As a result, it isn’t a cheap purchase, as you can expect to pay over $300 an ounce in California, for example.
+As a result, it isn’t a cheap purchase.
+You can expect to pay over $300 an ounce in California, for example.
 In this guide, we outline how to grow White Widow with information on flowering time, expected yield, and a whole lot more.

 Overview of the White Widow Strain

-As you will see when you look at the profile of the White Widow strain on MarijuanaBreak.com, it is an indica-dominant (60%) hybrid with a THC content ranging from 18-25%.
-It was first produced by Green House Seeds in the early 1990s and soon became the toast of the Amsterdam coffee-house scene.
+White Widow is an indica-dominant (60%) hybrid with a THC content ranging from 18-25%.
+You can learn more when you look at the full profile of the strain on MarijuanaBreak.com.
+Green House Seeds produced it in the early 1990s.
+Soon, White Widow became the toast of the Amsterdam coffee-house scene.

-Once you use this strain, expect a rapid cerebral high followed by a feeling of euphoria.
-It is a fantastic social strain because it gives you energy, ensures you remain aware of your surroundings, and never lets you succumb to couch-lock.
-It gets the name White Widow from the fact that it looks as if the strain has been dipped in sugar.
-White Widow offers a strong sweet and spicy scent coupled with an earthy pine taste.
+Once you use this strain, expect a rapid cerebral high, followed by a feeling of euphoria.
+It is a fantastic social strain because it gives you energy, and ensures you remain aware of your surroundings.
+Also, it never lets you succumb to couch-lock.
+It gets the name White Widow from the fact that it looks as if the strain was dipped in sugar.
+White Widow offers a strong, sweet, and spicy scent coupled with an earthy pine taste.

 White Widow – Early Stages

 Most cannabis tips regarding White Widow suggest that it works best in a hydroponic setup.
 This involves using a material such as Rockwool as a growing medium instead of soil.
-However, White Widow also thrives just as well when soil is used instead.
+However, White Widow thrives just as well when you use soil.
 After a couple of weeks, your plants should enter the vegetative stage.

-Typically, White Widow remains in this stage for up to eight weeks, during which time we recommend exposing it to a minimum of 18 hours of light a day.
-Once the plants outgrow their original containers, switch them to larger pots to ensure they develop a strong root system along with a thicker stem.
-Ideally, you will make sure the light focuses low on the plant but avoid burning the tips!
+Typically, White Widow remains in the vegetative stage for up to eight weeks.
+During this time, we recommend exposing it to a minimum of 18 hours of light a day.
+Once the plants outgrow their original containers, switch them to larger pots.
+By doing so, you ensure they develop a robust root system along with a thicker stem.
+Ideally, you will make sure the light focuses low on the plant, but avoid burning the tips!

-Once you have reached the eight-week mark, or feel that your plant is ready, switch to a 12-day cycle.
+Once you have reached the eight-week mark, or feel that your plant is ready, switch to a 12-hour light cycle.
+You must expose your crop to 12 hours of continuous darkness each day to force it into flowering.
 It is at this stage that you can implement the SCROG method.
 It is imperative that you evenly distribute the light.
 Otherwise, you won’t achieve maximum yields.

 Flowering Time for White Widow